-At this delicate and early stage of their life, infants require observant adults who will respond to their needs calmly, treat them gently, and understand and respect their special routines.
-Our experienced educators provide a loving and nurturing environment to every baby - it is like a home away from home for them.
+At this delicate and early stage of life, infants require adults who will respond to their needs calmly, treat them gently, and understand and respect their special routines.
+Our experienced educators provide a loving and nurturing environment for every baby - it is like a home away from home for them.